abhinavmish96/LEARNING_JAVASCRIPT/20_Node/Readme.md

 - *exec* invokes a shell( Which is what underlies your operating system's command line; if you can run it from the command line, you can run it from exec).
 - *execFile* allows you to execute an executable directly, which offers slightly improved memory and resourse uses, but generally requires greater care.
 - *fork* allows you to execute other Node scripts(which can also be done with exec).

+#### Streams

+- A stream is an object that deals with data as the name implies in a stream(flow).
+Stream makes sense whenever there is flow of data over time.
+- Streams can be *read streams*, *Write streams*, or both *duplex streams*.
+- File access, too, often uses streams and can also *pipe* streams to one another.